kimco2/dashboard_for_data_visualisation_and_exploration/README.md

 - **js / logic.js** - the js code for the online dashboard
 - **js / leaflet-heat.js** - code required for the heatmaps used within the dashboard.

--Below is a link to **powerpoint presentation** saved in google drives https://drive.google.com/drive/folders/1AGjcTW9gMSALSFRLJm04Taxz8fiJudHt?usp=sharing
+-Below is a link to **powerpoint presentation** saved in google drive https://drive.google.com/drive/folders/1AGjcTW9gMSALSFRLJm04Taxz8fiJudHt?usp=sharing